Senior Global Director of Country Operations

 - Coordinate with Legal & Compliance to keep country registrations and statutory requirements up to date; support sourcing of legal counsel when needed.

-- Develop a compliance certification process for country offices, that clarifies CD’s accountabilities and provides assurance, through period verification, that county offices are meeting core operational and compliance standards.
+- Develop and implement a compliance certification process for country offices, that clarifies CD’s accountabilities and provides assurance, through periodic verification, that county offices are meeting core operational and compliance standards.

 - Run periodic spot checks to identify risks early and support CDs in addressing them.